 Sakhumzi

-Best known for their delicious tripe, Sakhumzi is a definite must try the next time you find yourself in Soweto.
-Aside from getting a full Soweto experience at the restaurant, their menu is full of authentic African cuisine that will have you going back for more!
-Try their buffet, served daily from 11:00 where you can taste traditional dishes!
-From tripe and mogodu (tripe and trotters) to tender stewed meats and hearty vegetable dishes, Sakhumzi provides a genuine taste of Soweto’s soulful cuisine.
+Best known for their delicious tripe, Sakhumzi is a definite must-try the next time you find yourself in Soweto.
+Dive into their buffet, served daily from 11:00, and take in the traditional flavours of mogodu, tender stewed meats, and hearty vegetable dishes.
+There’s no better place to get a genuine taste of Soweto’s soulful cuisine.

 Chaf Pozi